0w1Gr3y/MOT_ByteTrack/README.md

 # Multiple Object Tracker with YOLOX and ByteTrack
-The source code in the folder "tracker" is copied from [ByteTrack repository](https://github.com/ifzhang/ByteTrack) The folder "tracker" contains only the code required to run BYTETracker class and nothing else.
+The source code in the folder "tracker" is copied from [ByteTrack repository](https://github.com/ifzhang/ByteTrack).
+The folder "tracker" contains only the code required to run BYTETracker class and nothing else.

 For the original implementation please visit [https://github.com/ifzhang/ByteTrack](https://github.com/ifzhang/ByteTrack).

-Using this repository you can use YOLOX cloned from [YOLOX repository](https://github.com/Megvii-BaseDetection/YOLOX)

 <details>
 <summary>Installation</summary>

-1. Download source code from [MOT_ByteTrack repository](https://github.com/0w1Gr3y/MOT_ByteTrack).
-Open it as root folder in your IDE
+1. Download YOLOX+ByteTrack integration source code from [this repository](https://github.com/0w1Gr3y/MOT_ByteTrack).
+Open it as the root folder in your IDE
 2. Install python requirements

 ```shell